-To format a column in the Totals window
+To format a column in the Totals window:

-- 1 With the Totals window open, right-click on a column heading and select Format Column.
-The Format Column window appears.
+- 1. With the Totals window open, right-click a column heading, and then select Format Column.

+- The Format Column window appears.

-- 2 Make changes to the column.
-Changes you can make include:
+- 2. Make changes to the column.
+You can change the:

-- Column name
+- · Column name

 - Column width

 - Alignment

-- Number of decimals
+- · Number of decimals

-- Background color
+- · Background color

 - Font

-- 3 Click [OK] to save your column changes.
+- 3. Click [OK] to save your column changes.

-You can also format rows or individual cells.
-To format a row, right-click on the row header and select Format [row name] Rows.
-To format a cell, right-click in the cell and then select Format Cell.
+Notes: You can also format rows or individual cells.

+- To format a row, right-click on the row header, and then select Format [row name] Rows. - To format a cell, right-click in the cell, and then select Format Cell.

-To hide a column on the Totals window
+To hide a column on the Totals window:

-Hiding columns prevents them from showing up on reports, but does not remove the amounts from the totals.
+Note: Hiding columns prevents them from showing up on reports, but does not remove the amounts from the totals.

-- 1 With the Totals window open, right-click on a column heading and select Hide On Reports. - 2 If you receive a warning that hidden numbers may cause some totals to appear incorrect, click [OK].
-(This does not mean the numbers are incorrect, only that they may appear to be, because numbers that are used in the total calculation are not visible.) - 3 Click [OK].
+- 1. With the Totals window open, right-click on a column heading, and then select Hide On Reports. - 2.
+If you receive a warning that hidden numbers may cause some totals to appear incorrect, click [OK].
+(This does not mean the numbers are incorrect, only that they may appear to be, because numbers that are used in the total calculation are not visible.) - 3.
+Click [OK].

-You can also hide rows or individual cells.
-To hide a row, right-click on the row header and select Hide on Reports.
-To hide a cell, right-click in the cell and then select Hide on Reports.
+Notes: You can also hide rows or individual cells.

+- To hide a row, right-click on the row header and select Hide on Reports. - To hide a cell, right-click in the cell and then select Hide on Reports.

-To insert addons in the Totals window
+To insert addons in the Totals window: